George L. Leech

 George Leo Leech (May 21, 1890 – March 12, 1985) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Harrisburg, Pennsylvania, from 1935 to 1971.
+He served as bishop of Harrisburg in Pennsylvania from 1935 to 1971.

 Biography

 Early life

 George Leech was born on May 21, 1890, in Ashley, Pennsylvania, to William Dillon and Helen Mary (née Fitzimons) Leech.
 He attended Hanover Township High School in Hanover, Pennsylvania, and St. Charles Borromeo Seminary in Philadelphia.

+Priesthood

 Leech was ordained to the priesthood by Archbishop Denis Dougherty on May 29, 1920.
 He then furthered his studies at the Catholic University of America in Washington, D.C., where he obtained his doctorate in canon law.

 Leech served as secretary of the Apostolic Delegation to the United States, and then as pastor of St. Patrick's Parish in Pottsville, Pennsylvania.
-He was raised to the rank of a privy chamberlain in 1925, and a domestic prelate in 1934.
-He also served as spiritual director of the Regional Holy Name Union and moderator of Ecclesiastical Conferences.
+The Vatican raised Leech to the rank of a privy chamberlain in 1925, and a domestic prelate in 1934.
+He also served as spiritual director of the Regional Holy Name Union and moderator of ecclesiastical conferences.